martynakil/weather-app/README.md

 # weather-app
  This is a weather app.

 Enter the name of the city in input and display information about the weather in a given city.
 A styled, nice application written with HTML, CSS, JS - API.

+In this project, I practiced getting data from the API

+I used the API: https://openweathermap.org/

+I tried to write a good asynchronous function - the so-called promise.